luismiguelcasadodiaz/inception/learnings/Docker_learnings.md

-+ Each RUN command is a docker layer.
++ Each RUN command is a Docker layer.
-+ Gather in one RUN related commands to reduce the number of layer and consquently image size
++ Gather in one RUN related commands to reduce the number of layers and consequently image size
 + First RUN less frequently changing commands

 # Secrets
-Using Docker secrets requires the initialitation of `docker swarm init`.
+Using Docker secrets requires initializing `docker swarm init`.

 Secrets are not visible inside a Dockerfile.
-I discover this with dbserver healthcheck.
+I discovered this through the dbserver's health check.

 #### Create a secret from a file